AliChoukatli/CyberShield-SOC-Lab/README.md

 ---

+## 🏁 Conclusion

+This project provided hands-on experience with deploying a honeynet in Microsoft Azure and integrating it with Microsoft Sentinel and Microsoft Defender.
+Through simulated attacks and monitoring, we gained insights into:

+- Threat detection and incident response in a SOC-like environment.
+- The importance of security hardening and compliance (NIST SP 800-53).
+- How Microsoft’s cloud-native tools (Defender, Sentinel, Workbooks, Analytics Rules) enhance visibility and security posture.

+🔒 This lab demonstrates how organizations can leverage Azure’s ecosystem to build a proactive and resilient security strategy aligned with **Zero Trust principles**.

+---

 ## Disclaimer
 This project is intended **for educational and training purposes only**.
 Do not expose production systems or sensitive environments to malicious traffic.